-Table 9-1 Feature History for Interfaces in Transparent Mode
+Table 8-1 Feature History for Interfaces

-Feature Name Platform Releases Feature Information Increased VLANs 7.0(5) Increased the following limits: • ASA5510 Base license VLANs from 0 to 10. • ASA5510 Security Plus license VLANs from 10 to 25. • ASA5520 VLANs from 25 to 100. • ASA5540 VLANs from 100 to 200.
-Increased VLANs 7.2(2) 7.2(2) The maximum number of VLANs for the Security Plus license on the ASA 5505 was increased from 5 (3 fully functional; 1 failover; one restricted to a backup interface) to 20 fully functional interfaces.
+Feature Name Releases Feature Information Increased VLANs 7.0(5) Increased the following limits: • ASA5510 Base license VLANs from 0 to 10. • ASA5510 Security Plus license VLANs from 10 to 25. • ASA5520 VLANs from 25 to 100. • ASA5540 VLANs from 100 to 200.
+Increased VLANs 7.2(2) The maximum number of VLANs for the Security Plus license on the ASA 5505 was increased from 5 (3 fully functional; 1 failover; one restricted to a backup interface) to 20 fully functional interfaces.
 In addition, the number of trunk ports was increased from 1 to 8.
 Now there are 20 fully functional interfaces, you do not need to use the backup interface command to cripple a backup ISP interface; you can use a fully-functional interface for it.
 The backup interface command is still useful for an Easy VPN configuration.
 VLAN limits were also increased for the ASA 5510 (from 10 to 50 for the Base license, and from 25 to 100 for the Security Plus license), the ASA 5520 (from 100 to 150), the ASA 5550 (from 200 to 250).
 Gigabit Ethernet Support for the ASA 5510 Security Plus License 7.2(3) The ASA 5510 now supports GE (Gigabit Ethernet) for port 0 and 1 with the Security Plus license.
 If you upgrade the license from Base to Security Plus, the capacity of the external Ethernet0/0 and Ethernet0/1 ports increases from the original FE (Fast Ethernet) (100 Mbps) to GE (1000 Mbps).
 The interface names will remain Ethernet 0/0 and Ethernet 0/1.
 Use the speed command to change the speed on the interface and use the show interface command to see what speed is currently configured for each interface.

-Table 9-1 Feature History for Interfaces in Transparent Mode (continued)

-Feature Name Platform Releases Feature Information Native VLAN support for the ASA 5505 7.2(4)/8.0(4) You can now include the native VLAN in an ASA 5505 trunk port.
+Native VLAN support for the ASA 5505 7.2(4)/8.0(4) You can now include the native VLAN in an ASA 5505 trunk port.
 We introduced the following command: switchport trunk native vlan.

+Table 8-1 Feature History for Interfaces (continued)

-Jumbo packet support for the ASA 5580 8.1(1) The Cisco ASA 5580 supports jumbo frames.
+Feature Name Releases Feature Information Jumbo packet support for the ASA 5580 8.1(1) The Cisco ASA 5580 supports jumbo frames.
 A jumbo frame is an Ethernet packet larger than the standard maximum of 1518 bytes (including Layer 2 header and FCS), up to 9216 bytes.
 You can enable support for jumbo frames for all interfaces by increasing the amount of memory to process Ethernet frames.
 Assigning more memory for jumbo frames might limit the maximum use of other features, such as access lists.
-We introduced the following command: jumbo-frame reservation .
+We introduced the following command: jumbo-frame reservation.
 Increased VLANs for the ASA 5580 8.1(2) The number of VLANs supported on the ASA 5580 are increased from 100 to 250.
 IPv6 support for transparent mode 8.2(1) IPv6 support was introduced for transparent firewall mode.
-Support for Pause Frames for Flow Control on the ASA 5580 10-Gigabit Ethernet Interfaces 8.2(2) You can now enable pause (XOFF) frames for flow control.
-We introduced the following command: flowcontrol .
-Bridge groups for transparent mode 8 8.4(1) If you do not want the overhead of security contexts, or want to maximize your use of security contexts, you can group interfaces together in a bridge group, and then configure multiple bridge groups, one for each network.
-Bridge group traffic is isolated from other bridge groups.
-You can configure up to eight bridge groups of four interfaces each in single mode or per context.
-We introduced the following commands: interface bvi , show bridge-group .
+Support for Pause Frames for Flow Control or the ASA 5580 10 Gigabit Ethernet Interfaces 8.2(2) You can now enable pause (XOFF) frames for flow control.
+We introduced the following command: flowcontrol.

-Feature History for Interfaces in Transparent Mode
+Feature History for Interfaces in Routed Mode